 - Presenting symptoms typically include fever (but this has been less common in the current outbreak), chills, the distinctive rash, or new lymphadenopathy; however, onset of perianal or genital lesions in the absence of subjective fever has been reported.

-- Transmission of the virus can occur through contact with body fluids, monkeypox sores, items that have been contaminated with fluids or sores (clothing, bedding, etc.), or through respiratory droplets following prolonged face-to-face contact.
+- Transmission of the virus can occur through contact with body fluids, mpox sores, items that have been contaminated with fluids or sores (clothing, bedding, etc.), or through respiratory droplets following prolonged face-to-face contact.

-- For any suspected monkeypox case:
+- For any suspected mpox case:

 - Place patient on Contact and Airborne Precautions.
 A negative pressure room is only necessary for patients who will be undergoing aerosol-generating procedures.
 All persons who enter the room must wear gloves, gown, eye protection and an N95 respiratory or PAPR.
 Limit room entry to only essential personnel.

 - VUH/MCJCHV/VBH/VMG Clinics: Notify the VUMC Department of Infection Prevention at 615-835-1205 (24/7) immediately.
 VWCH/VTHH/VBCH: Notify your nursing supervisor immediately who should then contact the local Infection Prevention on-call number (24/7).

 Please be advised that these issues are evolving and advice may change as new information arises.
 For questions or additional information, please contact the VUMC Department of Infection Prevention.
 More mpox information is available at https://www.cdc.gov/poxvirus/monkeypox/index.html.